The year is coming to an end, which means it’s time to look forward and ask, what will 2018 bring for the hotel and lodging industry?

 As the growth and success of the travel sector fluctuates depending on the state of both local and global economies, maintaining adequate staffing levels will become increasingly important over the coming years.

 According to the Bureau of Labor, the leisure and hospitality sector employed over 15,000 people in 2016, and that number is projected to jump to almost 17,000 by 2026.
 As the industry continues to grow, attracting and retaining top talent should be a top priority for companies trying to edge out the competition.

 But employee retention is a challenge, regardless of industry.
 According to Talent Management and HR, one third of employees quit their jobs after only six months, whereas 45 percent of referred employees stay an average of two years.

-If the hospitality industry wants to retain top talent in the coming years, they must focus on referral-based hires and adopting processes that help increase employee engagement, like work schedule mobile apps or incentive programs.
+If the hospitality industry wants to retain top talent in the coming years, they must focus on referral-based hires and adopting processes that help boost employee morale and productivity, like work schedule mobile apps or incentive programs.

 Personalizing the customer experience

 Consumers have grown accustomed to personal and streamlined shopping experiences, whether it be a free coffee on their birthday or next-day delivery for online purchases.
 This means that good, clean design is no longer enough for hotels to get ahead.